ganrad/Az-DevOps-Agent-On-AKS/README.md

    ![alt tag](./images/C-01.png)

-   From the agent pool list, select the pool name which the agent is connected to.
+   From the agent pool list, select the pool the agent is connected to.

    ![alt tag](./images/C-02.png)